 Olive blinked a couple of times at the sudden nonsensical change.
 “Uh, what?”

 “It’s very well known that Sagittarius is seeking aid from other countries after being pulled into the border conflict.
 It’s also known that Aries and Sagittarius have shared good relations following the Reservoir War.
-It follows that Aries would come to aid Sagittarius if anything were to happen to them.
-That is unless Aries had their hands full with something else.”
+It follows that Aries would come to aid Sagittarius if need be.
+That is unless Aries had their hands full with another matter.”